 PMLD, in conjunction with the Town Tree Warden, has in place a Vegetation Management Plan for the Town.
 The plan clearly divides the Town into five (5) tree trimming cycles.
 An individual cycle will be identified on any given year as the area of focused tree trimming and tree removal for that given year.
 It is our desire that this will allow the residents of Princeton to know where PMLD is trimming and give PMLD an organized method for tree removal and maintenance tree trimming.
-PMLD also hired an outside contractor, All Reliable Services ("ARS") to perform vegetation management services on cycle 2 in 2021.
+PMLD also hired a local outside contractor to perform vegetation management services on cycle 3 in 2022.
+PMLD was very pleased with the level of work and professionalism provided by this local contractor.